rafaelrinaldi/siga/README.md

 This project is a proof of concept that we can have simple, beautiful and efficient solutions even though the source of information is a mess.
 There are so many great examples out there; [CityMapper](https://citymapper.com) is one of them which I produly have used as a benchmark.

 As *cliché* as it sounds, I've tried to combine design and technology to provide a concrete solution for the problem.
-This prototype of mobile web app is the result of the effort I've put into interviews with real people, research, sketching and prototyping.
+This prototype of mobile web app is the result of the effort I've put into interviews with real people, benchmark research, UI sketching and prototyping.

 [Here are the slides explaining the whole project (in Brazilian Portuguese only).](https://speakerdeck.com/rafaelrinaldi/projeto-de-conclusao-de-curso)